 On paper, the 2011 elections gave the Justice and Development Party significant power to help chart the next five years.
 It won 107 seats out of 395 seats in the Chamber of Deputies.
 It controlled eleven of thirty-one cabinet posts.
 Its victory seemed particularly decisive given Morocco’s fragmented political landscape and system of proportional representation, in which no one party or even two parties can claim a majority.

 Yet it is hard to be optimistic about the PJD’s political future.
-Although the constitution was amended to give the prime minister more powers, the king can still veto, formally or informally, any decisions or policies he does not like.
-The political environment remains depressed, with no specific benchmarks or timetable from the new government to get out of the crisis.
-The PJD-led government appears unable to defuse the explosive social climate or pay for promised social services.
-It has not offered direction on how to energize the economy given the global economic crisis.
+Although the constitution was amended to give the prime minister more powers, the king could still veto, formally or informally, any decisions or policies he did not like.
+The political environment remained depressed, with no specific benchmarks or timetable from the new government to get out of the crisis.
+The PJD-led government appeared unable to defuse the explosive social climate or pay for promised social services.
+It did not offer direction on how to energize the economy given the global economic crisis.
 Its opening statement was little more than a list of good intentions.

 On key issues such as democracy, women’s rights, religious freedom, and ethnic groups, the PJD’s statements have remained inconsistent and often contradictory.
 The PJD has dropped the label “Islamist” and embraced the principles of modern democracy, but the party is drastically different from the Turkish party of the same name, which it claims to emulate.
 Its documents sometimes vary from what its members of parliament actually say.
 And leaders may qualify and correct each other when there has been a public outcry about particular statements.
 Benkirane’s unprepared and corrosive comments about women, the Amazigh minority, and homosexuals produced particular scorn from many civil society groups.